Livestock identification and traceability: guidance

 Cattle

-In Scotland from 4 October 2021 all cattle births, deaths and movements must be reported to ScotMoves+ which will be operated by ScotEID.
-The ScotEID multispecies database already handles cattle movements within a business (ScotMoves) as well as Scottish sheep/goat and pig movement and the ScotEquine database.
-Since late 2013, cattle data has been used to implement the Bovine Viral Diarrhoea (BVD) eradication programme in Scotland and it has also enabled development of an online system for keepers, markets and abattoirs to check using tag/passport numbers that cattle have been born and reared on Scottish holdings, the Scotch Potential Eligibility Cattle Checker (SPECC).
+Since late 2013, cattle data has been used to implement the Bovine Viral Diarrhoea (BVD) eradication programme in Scotland.
+It has also enabled the development of the Scotch Potential Eligibility Cattle Checker (SPECC) – an online system for keepers, markets and abattoirs to check that cattle were born and reared on Scottish holdings.

-We will continue to work with ScotEID and with the other UK administrations in order to facilitate data exchange of cross-border movements and provide a system which will deliver an overall UK View of cattle data.
-This will provide a system which will allow the effective traceability of all cattle within the UK.
+We are working with ScotEID and other UK administrations to facilitate the exchange of cross-border movement data and develop a system which will deliver an overall UK View of cattle data.
+This will allow the effective traceability of all cattle within the UK.

 Getting started